 - Woods and lacquers bring depth and beauty to the products.
 Even being protected with varnish and other finishes they are susceptible to erosion.
 The items should only be cleaned with a soft cloth.

-- Don’t use commercial ointments or waxes.
-Wood and lacquers should not be close to heaters or air conditioners to avoid excessive drying or exposure to moisture.
+- Do not use commercial ointments or waxes.
+Wood and lacquers should not be close to heaters and air conditioners to avoid excessive drying or exposure to moist.

 - Avoid extreme humidity changes at home, as extremely dry air can cause damage to the wood and crack the lacquer.

-- Don’t place hot or damp objects directly on the wood.
+- Do not place hot or damp objects directly on the wood.